rranelli/rranelli.github.io/_posts/08-02-2015-composable-validations.md

 Here, I have expressed Validation as a Monad.
 I can do this because even errors chain forward a &#x2013; possibly different &#x2013; validation value.
 [Scalaz](http://stackoverflow.com/questions/12211776/why-isnt-validation-a-monad-scalaz7) and the [Haskell standard library](https://hackage.haskell.org/package/Validation-0.2.0/docs/Data-Validation.html) both consider validations as [Applicative
-Functors](https://wiki.haskell.org/Applicative_functor) which are more general (i.e. put on less restrictions) than Monads.
+Functors](https://wiki.haskell.org/Applicative_functor) which are more general (i.e. put on restrictions) than Monads.
 In short, their approach is that when combining a failure with a success, you get a failure, without carrying onward the validated value.

 I recognize that my approach is less elegant when considering types:
 `Validated` values with `Errors` and `Valid` ones are not actually that different.
 And you can always recover *some* value from them.

-What I ended up with is almost exactly what the State Monad already offers, but with more restrictions on how the "state" gets combined with the return value of the functions fed to <code>>>=</code>.
+What I ended up with is almost exactly what the State Monad already offers, but with more restrictions on how the “state” gets combined with the return value of the functions fed to <code>>>=</code>.

 ### OO version of the same thing

-How would this solution manifest itself in a Object Oriented language like ruby?
+How would this solution manifest itself in an Object Oriented language like ruby?
 Is it possible to avoid the mutable auditor?

 Turns out it is, and the solution is actually highly parallel to the Haskell